invisible-college/robot-heart-book/README.md

 The book assumes a fairly technical background and aims to present things in a logical, ordered way so that later steps depend on previous steps.
 If I lose my memory due to some horrific science fiction disease that causes me to age years in a matter of days, and furthermore, I needed to recreate an Android app stat to save the universe, this is the book that I would need.

-This is the beginning of my book on Java for Android.
-The guiding philosophy is one from CodeFellows: Learn more faster.

 Based on my own experiences of Ruby on Rails.
 Rails is a popular web framework written in Ruby that is known for the ease with which one can deploy a backend.